-A billboard is a textured polygons facing the viewer, closely related to the concepts sprite and impostor.
-Although texture mapping is a vital part of the concept, it is essentially a case of level-of-detail, so it will be discussed further inchapter 13.9.
+A billboard is a textured polygon facing the viewer, closely related to the concepts sprite and impostor.
+Although texture mapping is a vital part of the concept, it is essentially a case of level-of-detail, so it will be discussed further in chapter 13.9.